I am a Visiting Assistant Professor of Mathematics and Data Science at the College of William & Mary.

 My research is focused on service operation and interpretable decision making in innovative business models.
 I am primarily interested in utilizing data science to derive decision support tools for complex service systems.

 Research (Reverse chronological order)

-One-Sentence Summary: I propose capacity sharing strategy for service systems with worker shortages, which leads to significant cost-savings compared with the commonly used independent staffing rule.
+One-Sentence Summary: I propose capacity sharing strategy for service systems with worker shortages, which leads to significant cost-savings compared with a benchmark rule that staffs each unit independently.

 One-Sentence Summary: We derive accurate predictions for patients' waiting times in a queue, when the system predictor only observes partial queue length.

 One-Sentence Summary: We apply queueing theory and machine learning (ML) to derive interpretable prediction rules for ICU capacity issues in short term.

 One-Sentence Summary: We study the impact of the invisible queue in an omnichannel system on throughput and social welfare, where customers strategically decide to join or balk.